 The Company Secretary, or her representatives, attends all Board meetings and is responsible to ensure that the Board procedures are followed.
-It is the Company Secretary's responsibility to ensure that the Company complies with requirements of the Companies Act.
-Together with Management, the Company Secretary is responsible for the compliance with all rules and regulations which are applicable to the Company.
+It is the Company Secretary's responsibility to ensure that the Company complies with requirements of the Singapore Companies Act, Chapter 50 (the "Act").
+Together with Management, the Company Secretary is responsible for compliance with all rules and regulations which are applicable to the Company.